-The big meal is over.
-Are you wondering what to do with all that leftover ham?
-My Deviled Ham Recipe uses salty ham, crunchy celery, tangy pickles and creamy mayonnaise.
+This easy Deviled Ham Recipe uses salty ham, crunchy celery, tangy pickles and creamy mayonnaise.
 The peppery bite from Tabasco gives it just the right kick!
-This salty, sweet, creamy, crunchy spread is delicious on bread or crackers and perfect for a sandwich at lunch.
-This ham salad sandwich spread is easy to make, freezes well and is a great use of leftover ham!
+This ham salad sandwich spread is delicious on bread or crackers and perfect for a sandwich at lunch.

-I love the combination of salty and sweet, creamy and crunchy.
-Delicious on bread or crackers.
+I love the combination of different textures and flavors.
+This is delicious on bread or crackers.
 Or if you prefer a low carb version pack it in a stalk of celery or top off a cucumber slice.
 Easy-peasy right?

-- Cut the ham into cubes and rough chop the celery and onion.
+- Cut the ham into cubes and roughly chop the celery and onion.

 - Add these ingredients to the food processor.
 Pulse until all ingredients are chopped.

-- Pour the mixture into a bowl, add remaining ingredients and stir.
+- Drain the relish well, pour the mixture into a large bowl, add remaining ingredients and stir.